DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 1. Launch **Postman**
 ![](./media/Launch-Postman.png)

-2. If you have not already done so, import [the collection used in this workshop](../../Resources/postman-DevJam-2.1.json).
+2. If you have not already done so, within Postman, import [the collection used in this workshop](../../Resources/postman-DevJam-2.1.json).

 2. Select the **DevJam 2.0** environment.
 ![](./media/image30.png)